top of page

 ENERGY MYTHS

-Myth 1: Renewable energy is too expensive.
+Myth 1: Renewable energy is too expensive and nuclear is cheap.

 Refutation: Solar photovoltaics (PV) and wind are already the cheapest electricity generation technologies in almost all countries that have the resources, even before the costs of environmental impacts of fossil fuels are taken into account.
+Nuclear power is the most expensive of all electricity generation technologies.

 Myth 2: Electricity systems with 100% renewables are impossible, unless they have the major generation from hydro.